MuleSoft-AI-Chain-Project/mule-webcrawler-connector/README.md

 ### Deploying to CloudHub

-In order for dynamic content retrieval to work in either CloudHub based deployments, you will need to set the `cloudhub.deployment` property to `true`.
+In order for dynamic content retrieval to work in CloudHub based deployments, you will need to set the `cloudhub.deployment` property to `true`.

 This can be done either via an application property in Runtime Manager, or in your CloudHub deployment